AndreaCarzeri/YouProject/README.md

 ## Introduction

 YouProject is a university project created with the aim of learning and implementing modern technologies such as **Node.js**, **React**, and **MongoDB**.
 This project is for educational purposes only, focusing on gaining practical experience in full-stack web application development.
 The application provides features like user management, project creation and sharing, and news updates, simulating a collaborative environment where users can create and follow projects.
+I've worked in a group, so I didn't do everything.

 ## Key Features